Committee of Management (Board)

 Rachel Maher- President

-Rachel is the President of EngageMedia, a video advocacy and distribution organization working across South East Asia and the Pacific, and is a board member of the Community Broadcasting Foundation in Australia.
-She completed post-graduate studies in documentary film and television at the Victorian College of the Arts in 2002 and is currently undertaking a Masters in Journalism at the University of Technology in Sydney.
+Rachel completed post-graduate studies in documentary film and television at the Victorian College of the Arts in 2002 and a Master of Arts in Journalism from the University of Technology in Sydney in 2014.

 Enrico Aditjondro - Vice President